Gung Hay Fa Cai!

 It’s the year of the horse!

 Both Western and Chinese zodiac calendars look to twelve beings, or states of being, as representative of a certain time within the stars.
-Unlike Western ideas, however, an entire year in the Chinese calendar is attributed one of the twelve, as opposed to the monthly turn-around in the West.
+Unlike Western ideas, however, an entire year in the Chinese calendar is attributed to one of the twelve, as opposed to the monthly turnaround in the West.

-If you were born in 2002, 1990, 1978, 1966, 1954, 1942, or 1930, this year’s for you!
-Chances are you’re an animated, energetic, and active person who loves to be in a crowd – much like a horse.
+If you were born in 2002, 1990, 1978, 1966, 1954, 1942, 1930, or 1918, this year’s for you!
+Chances are you’re an animated, energetic, and active person who loves to be in a crowd—much like a horse.
 You learned to be independent at an early age and you always see the glass as half full.
-You are also known for your communication skills and for your rapier wit.
+You’re also known for your communication skills and your rapier wit.

 Want to start speaking Mandarin today?
 Download Rosetta Stone Mandarin Chinese lessons and start your new year off right!